Skip to main content

 Generating Prompts

-Prompts are generated by the environment’s get_prompt() method:
+Prompts are generated by an environment’s get_prompt() method.
+For example, in the Python SDK:

 class MathEnvironment(Environment):